naterex23/RAPID_Perfusion_Processing/README.md

 # RAPID_Perfusion_Processing

 The purpose of this repository is to host code associated with the processing of RAPID perfusion images associated with the ESCAPE-NA1 Database.

+The original ESCAPE-NA1 publication can be found at: https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30258-0/fulltext

 All code should be executable with functions included in standard python libraries without modification.